Tip 9: Mirror, Mirror on the Wall

 Tip 7: Using Glitter

 Glitter comes in every color you can think of, and various sizes.
 It adds the extra 'pop' to any design you are creating.
 Be sure you use cosmetic grade glitter which is cut round; instead of craft glitter, that is cut square and can damage eyes if it gets into them.
 Cosmetic glitter is made of plastic instead of metal or glass like many craft glitters.
-You can apply glitter directly to wet face paint, and it will stick, or you can use adhesive designed for use on skin.
+Glitter comes loose, or in a gel, or in a waxy paste.
+You can apply glitter directly to wet face paint, and it will stick, or you can use adhesive designed for use on skin, or if using the glitter in a waxy base, you can apply it directly to paint.
 When painting a child, always ask the parent if they want them to have glitter on their face.
+Don't apply glitter to eye lids.

 Tip 8: Painting for Large Groups